-Cooperative Education is a work experience course that grants college credit for supervised employment for internships in the field of entertainment.
+Students receive work experience that grants college credit for supervised employment for internships in the field of entertainment.
 Students will gain on the job training, enhance work skills, and career awareness.
-Completion of at least seven units, including Cooperative Education, at the end of the semester is required.
-Students must be employed or volunteering/interning in order to participate in program.

-Advisory: Cinema 1 with a satisfactory grade or better
+Completion of at least seven UNITS, including Cooperative Education, at the end of the semester is required.
+Students must be employed or volunteering/interning in order to participate in the program.
+CINEMA 931 Cooperative Education - Cinema 3 UNITS (CSU) LECTURE 3 HOURS Advisory: Cinema 1 with a satisfactory grade.

 Students receive work experience that grants college credit for supervised employment for internships in the field of entertainment.
 Students will gain on-the-job training, enhance work skills, and career awareness.
-Completion of at least seven units, including Cooperative Education, at the end of the semester is required.
-Students must be employed or volunteering/interning in order to participate in program.

-Advisory: Cinema 1 with a satisfactory grade or better
+Completion of at least seven UNITS, including Cooperative Education, at the end of the semester is required.
+Students must be employed or volunteering/interning in order to participate in the program.
+CINEMA 941 Cooperative Education - Cinema 4 UNITS (CSU) LECTURE 4 HOURS Advisory: Cinema 1 with a satisfactory grade.